Common Contract Types for Small Business

 • Unlimited template creation: Create unlimited contract templates, so you have workflows ready for every type of customer interaction.

 • Multi-Recipient Flows: Send contracts to more than one recipient for signing.
-Can be sent in specific order, or sent to all recipients at once.
+Can be sent in a specific order, or sent to all recipients at once.
 Customize what each recipient will receive in their request.

 • Personalized bulk messages: Upload an Excel or CSV file and send messages to up to 5,000 recipients at one time.